zi0w/calendar-heatmap/README.md

 - The component collects all finite values to compute [min, max].
 - Each day’s intensity = (value - min) / (max - min) clamped to [0,1].
-- Final swatch = baseColor mixed toward white based on that intensity.
+- Final swatch = linear interpolation between minColor(lowest) and maxColor(highest) using that intensity.
 - Cells with null or out-of-month days use emptyColor.

 ---